awslabs/eventbridge-kafka-connector/cdk/README.md

 ```

 To deploy only the Prerequisites and later deploy the connector manually.
 Please run the following command in this directory:
+(This is recommended if you want to manually deploy the connector as described in the linked blog post)
 ```shell
 cdk deploy --context deploymentMode=PREREQ
 ```